pahen/madge/README.md

 	});
 ```

-#### .image(imagePath: string)
+#### .image(imagePath: string, [circularOnly: boolean])

 > Write the graph as an image to the given image path.
+Set `circularOnly` to only include circular dependencies.
 The [image format](http://www.graphviz.org/content/output-formats) to use is determined from the file extension.
 Returns a `Promise` resolved with a full path to the written image.

 ```javascript
 const madge = require('madge');